-The man, Steven A. Knox of State College, Pa., argued that the videotapes were not pornographic because no genitals were displayed, although children in provocative poses were depicted and the camera focused on the girls' genital areas for prolonged periods.
+The man, Steven A. Knox of State College, Pa., argued that the videotapes were not pornographic because no genitals were displayed, although children in provocative poses were depicted and the camera focused on the cital and the camera focused on the girls' genital areas for prolonged periods.